st8tikratio/Uselessness/SQL-in-Conda.md

 ### 15. then now you can do:
 > python manage.py migrate
-- to fully integreate the postgresql into your django website
+- to fully integrate the postgresql into your django website

 ### 16. and to be able to use the database, you also need to create a superuser
 > python manage.py createsuperuser --username name